What to Expect When Bart's Expecting: Plot

+Production

+The couch gag was directed by Polish animator Michał Socha and produced at ACME Filmworks.
+The animation style is similar to his 2008 short film, Chick.
+It was also inspired by the film Fantastic Voyage and the animated series Once Upon a Time...
+Life.
+The original idea was to have the family on the couch before they are eaten by Homer.
+It was then expanded to include what happens after they are eaten.
+The animation was a mix of 3D and 2D to keep to the style of The Simpsons while using Socha's experience in 3D animation.
+To better achieve the 2D look, the animated frames were manually repainted and secondary animation was added.

 Reception

+Critical response

 Dennis Perkins of The A.V.
-Club gave the episode a B−, saying "A serviceably funny episode with some good lines and an appearance from a reliable guest star, ’What To Expect When Bart’s Expecting’ nonetheless reiterates that current Simpsons episodes have a ceiling for what they can accomplish—and that it’s lower than it used to be."
+Club gave the episode a B−, saying "A serviceably funny episode with some good lines and an appearance from a reliable guest star, ’What To Expect When Bart’s Expecting’ nonetheless reiterates that current Simpsons episodes have a ceiling for what they can accomplish—and that it's lower than it used to be."

 Teresa Lopez of TV Fanatic gave the episode two and a half stars out of four, saying "Once the central conflict is exposed, the writers seek to include some point to all this madness.
 Bart blames Homer for his bad behavior because he isn't a good role model, referencing his most recent exploits at the Superhero pub crawl (one of the few moments of true hilarity in this episode).
 Bart has a point, but it's one that has been made many times (and in better ways) in the past.
 Here, it just seemed useless."

+Viewing figures

 The episode received a 1.6 rating and was watched by a total of 3.45 million people, making it the second most watched show on Animation Domination that night.

+Awards and nominations

+The couch gag by Michał Socha was nominated for the Annie Award for Best Animated Short Subject at the 42nd Annie Awards.